mlevatich/Abelon/notes/abelon-2/narrative.md

 TODO: ROUGH DRAFT

-- The three go after Shanti and Lester (talk)
+- The three go after Shanti and Lester (roam, talk).
+After going ahead, Elaine and Kath catch up, brief discussion.
+Where did the two go?
+Need to find them.
+Roam, chat, solve environmental puzzle, find goodies, etc.
 - find them in a predicament with mysterious stone monsters, Lester incapacitated (battle: elaine kath abelon shanti).
 - Resolve the encounter, but Lester is unconscious.
 Need to heal him.
 Shanti made a small discovery.
 Discuss the mission with Elaine (talk).
 - Follow trail of Shanti's discovery, find next place to go (roam).
 - On finding it, Abelon briefly is able to talk to the player (as ???).
 Angry, confused, vague.
-Not clear that it is Abelon speaking (talk).
+Not clear that it is Abelon speaking.
+Perhaps in "broad daylight", not as a black screen? (talk).

 Regardless of whether Elaine is taken or not, we find Lester and Shanti in their own predicament.
 They had gone on assuming themselves to be in a safe area, but strange living rock creatures corner them – defenders created by the Caretaker, who has sensed their presence, to keep people away.
 A battle ensues to reconvene with Shanti and Lester.
 Lester is incapacitated, and needs healing.